Cabinet Doors Manufacturer For Over 34 Years

 Because cabinet makers realized that offering this level of sizing accuracy would increase their business, more and more custom cabinet shops started buying their doors instead of making the doors themselves.
 This increased volume from the cabinet shops allowed us to actually increase our investment in automated machinery.
 The result has been our ability to manufacture a custom cabinet door with sizing accuracy that no cabinet maker can consistently produce.
 We were also able to introduce new cabinet door designs, and today we offer hundreds of different door styles in every domestic wood type available.
-In fact, considering all the optional door styles, wood types, panel designs, stile details, outside edges, cope & stick and mitered, arched and square, etc...the possible cabinet door permutations come to millions of possible different cabinet door designs.
+In fact, considering all the optional door styles, wood types, panel designs, stile details, outside edges, cope & stick and mitered, arched and square, etc...the possible cabinet door permutations come to millions of possible different cabinet door designs, and greatly increased the number of kitchen cabinet replacement doors that could be offered.

-This possibility of offering so many designs has convinced the vast majority of custom cabinet shops to buy their doors instead of making their own.
+This possibility of offering so many designs has convinced the vast majority of custom cabinet shops to buy their doors instead of making their own, and the kitchen refacing shops started buying the doors they use in kitchen cabinet doors replacement.
+Inset panel doors, also referred to as cabinet door fronts, are now almost totally outsourced to dedicated manufacturing factories.
 Outsourcing the doors also frees up labor for other tasks and avoids the increasing cost of machinery needed to produce the product.
 Over the last decade, as door machinery has become computerized, machinery costs have increased dramatically.
 With the costs of producing superior quality cabinet doors in volume exceeding several million dollars, it no longer makes economic or business sense for a cabinet maker to even consider making his own doors.

 The Door Stop is constantly adding new equipment and this year is no exception.
 Two new triple-head widebelt sanders have been added along with computerized coping machinery and computerized mitering equipment.
 We are also adding new Mitered Door sanding capability.
 Our investment in our factory and equipment exceeds ten-million dollars and is growing every year.